ceejbot/galls-law/webrebels.md

 # [fit] flip back & forth
 # [fit] between implementations

 ^ You can test your assumptions.
 Send a portion of traffic through & load test.
 Flip back if you've got bugs.
+Proxy is a facade in the design patterns sense.

 ---